cotixmol/test_ioet_molinengo/README.md

 <h2 name="data-structure">Data Structure</h2>

-The data structure for this program is set inside a Class named "Employee".
-The class itself is defined ,instantiated and exported as a module in the file "ioet.js".
+<p>The data structure for this program is set by using a Class named "Employee". </p>
+<p>This class itself is defined ,instantiated and exported as a module in the file "ioet.js".</p>

-Every instantiation asigns an object to an employee variable.
-Then, we push each of these objects to a static array named "employeesArray" that is defined inside the class Employee.
-The push is made by a method of the class named "addEmployee()" that takes the object created by the class as a parameter.
-The method also adds an "id" to each push, changing the "id" in each push.
+<p>Every instantiation of the Employee class asigns an object to an employee variable.</p>
+<p>After instantiating every employee, we push each of these objects to a static array named "employeesArray" that is defined inside the class Employee.</p>
+<p>The push is made by a static method of the class named "addEmployee()" that takes the employee object created as a parameter.
+The method also adds an "id" to each push, changing the "id" in each push.</p>

-The structure of "employeesArray", once instantiated the employee objects and pushed inside is as follows:
+<p>The structure of "employeesArray", once pushed every employee object it is as follows:</p>

 ```
 [